EAMER-79/GraphShield-Project/README.md

 # GraphShield-Project
-GraphShield, a graph-centric behavioral detection framework that identifies malware with high precision by analyzing dynamic API call sequences.
+GraphShield is a graph-based malware detection framework that analyzes dynamic API call sequences with high precision.

-We will release Dataset1 and Dataset2 through this [link](https://github.com/EAMER-79/GraphShield.git)
+It converts API calls into temporal graphs, applies semantic vectorization, and uses attention mechanisms to capture both short-term actions and long-term behavioral patterns, improving on prior approaches.

+We evaluate multiple Graph Neural Network (GNN) architectures including Graph Convolutional Networks (GCNs), Graph Attention Networks (GATs), Graph Isomorphism Networks (GINs), and hybrid Transformer-based models combining convolutional, recurrent, and autoencoding layers.
+These models capture structural and temporal features of execution traces and support both classification-only and combined classification-reconstruction strategies.

+The datasets used (Dataset1 and Dataset2) are available here:[link](https://github.com/EAMER-79/GraphShield.git)

 Access is restricted.
-To request access, contact us at eslam.a.amer@gmail.com  or open an issue in this repository.
+To request access, contact eslam.a.amer@gmail.com or open an issue in this repository.